software-mansion/starknet.py/docs/guide/using_existing_contracts.rst

 .. warning::

-    It is strongly discouraged to use automatic fee estimation in production code.
+    It is strongly discouraged to use automatic fee estimation in production code as it may lead to unexpectedly high fee.

 .. note::
     For V1 transactions it is possible to configure the value by which the estimated fee is multiplied,